Chasing the light: Shadowing, collimation, and the super-Eddington growth of infant black holes in JWST broad-line AGNs: Observational implications

-Our theoretical spectra exhibit a characteristic power-law form, $L_\nu\propto \nu^\alpha$, with $\alpha=+0.5$ to $+0.8$ in the UV ($\beta=-2.5$ to $-2.8$, where $L_\lambda\propto \lambda^\beta$).
-This represents an exceptionally blue SED, deviating from the standard $\alpha=+1/3$ profile characteristic of thin accretion disks.
+We note that these models produce an exceptionally blue rest-UV continuum, steeper than the standard thin-disk asymptotic slope $f_\lambda\propto \lambda^{-7/3}$ ($\beta=-2.33$).
 Neither of these slope predictions align well with observations, where reddening by dust intrinsic to the source or host galaxy is commonly invoked to explain the overall redder slope observed in quasar spectra at low redshifts \citep{Davis2007,Capellupo2015,Baron2016}.
 There is evidence that the level of dust extinction in super-Eddington AGNs may be higher than that of slow-accreting sources \citep{Castello2016}.
 Similarly ultra-blue UV spectra are measured in the hydrodynamical simulations of supercritical flows by \citet{Pacucci2024}.
-Interestingly, an extremely blue slope of $\alpha=+0.94\pm 0.03$ has been measured in the quasar PSO J006+39, a candidate super-Eddington source at $z=6.62$ \citep{Tang2019}.
-Figure \ref{fig:PSO} compares the rest-frame optical/UV continuum spectrum of PSO J006+39 with our Model A supercritical torus, at pole-on view, for a black hole mass of $\Mh= 2.1\times 10^8\,\msun$.
-The SED of this configuration is still significantly redder, $\alpha=+0.6$, than PSO J006+39 \citep[c.f.][]{Kubota2019}.
+Interestingly, an extremely blue slope of $\beta=-2.94\pm 0.03$ has been measured in the quasar PSO J006+39, a candidate super-Eddington source at $z=6.62$ \citep{Tang2019}.
+In the $(\beta_{\rm UV},\beta_{\rm opt})$ plane, several JWST LBDs exhibit extremely blue continua, with spectral slopes approaching those expected for an unreddened accretion disk \citep[e.g.,][]{Brazzini2026}.